Radiology Technologist Schools and Careers in Connecticut

 Projected Job Growth

-Radiologic technologist and technician positions in Connecticut are projected to grow by 4%, or 100 jobs, between 2018 and 2028.5 Nationally, positive job growth of 9% is expected for rad techs over the same time period.5 According to the Bureau of Labor Statistics (BLS), as of 2019, the average annual salary for the 2,280 radiologic techs working in Connecticut was $69,400.6 Although the BLS does not track occupational data for x-ray technicians, technicians typically earn less than RTs due to the lower educational requirements and work responsibilities.
+Radiologic technologist and technician positions in Connecticut are projected to grow by 4.5%, or 100 jobs, between 2020 and 2030.5 Nationally, job growth of 8.6% is expected for rad techs over the same time period.5 According to the Bureau of Labor Statistics (BLS), as of 2022, the average annual salary for the 2,570 radiologic techs working in Connecticut was $76,180.6 Although the BLS does not track occupational data for x-ray technicians, technicians typically earn less than RTs due to the lower educational requirements and work responsibilities.
 Radiologic technologists and technicians work in a variety of settings, including doctors’ offices, imaging centers, medical centers, and hospitals.
-Major employers that hire radiologic technologists and technicians in Connecticut include Jefferson Radiology, Midstate Radiology Associates, Advanced Medical Imaging of Northwest Connecticut, Yale New Haven Hospital, Greenwich Hospital, and Stamford Health.
+Major employers that hire radiologic technologists and technicians in Connecticut include Jefferson Radiology, Midstate Radiology Associates, Advanced Medical Imaging (AMI) Connecticut, Yale New Haven Health System , and Stamford Health.

 Connecticut Radiologic Technologist Salary by Metro Area